 Coverage differs between policies.
 Generalized auto coverage only covers those listed on the policy or those with authorization to operate the vehicle.
 When in doubt, contact your insurance agent to determine the specifics of your coverage.
 Your agent can also assist with adding additional drivers if needed.

-Specific colors cost more to insure
+Certain colors cost more to insure

 Possibly one of our favorite tales is that red cars are more expensive to insure.
 With the speculation of being more noticeable to police officers, the color myth arose.
 However, speeding tickets will influence insurance rates; the color of your car does not.